 SOT is comprised of members from more than 60 countries and is dedicated to enhancing the impact and relevance of toxicology around the globe.
 SOT members from around the world are involved as leaders and participate in all activities of the Society.
 Because of the importance of supporting the discipline of toxicology everywhere, SOT has special programs for toxicologists in developing countries identified by the Society .

 To further its responsibility as a global organization, SOT has established goals to:

 This program sends toxicologists to institutions in developing nations to conduct campus visits and increase the awareness of educational and career opportunities in toxicology.
 The format of the visit (formal presentation, informal discussion, or a combination) is at the discretion of the campus host and the visitors.Read more

-These awards sponsor fellowships administered by IUTOX that assist with travel of senior scientists from countries where toxicology is underrepresented to attend the SOT Annual Meeting and ToxExpo.Read more
+These awards sponsor fellowships, administered by IUTOX, that assist senior scientists from countries where toxicology is underrepresented with funds to travel to and attend the SOT Annual Meeting and ToxExpo.Read more